cl-model-languages/cl-smt/README.md

      [1] http://smtlib.cs.uiowa.edu/papers/smt-lib-reference-v2.6-r2017-07-18.pdf

 Sub-libraries should provide the methods for it.

+## S-exp -> SMT-LIB

+Although SMT-LIB v2 input is also an S-exp, there is a significant difference in the assumptions made in CL and SMT-LIB.
+To absorb this difference, we provide a special DSL for feeding the SMT-LIB input conveniently from Common Lisp.

+    function format-smt (s forms)

+    Print a smt program to a stream.
+    Although it may sound intuitive, this is not; For example,

+    * NIL should be written as () instead
+    * Package prefix is not allowed while keywords should be printed with a colon, so princ is NG
+    * Type checking (only numbers, symbols, lists)
+    * Dotted list is not allowed.
+    * Incompatible assumptions in the readtable case between SMT-LIB and Common Lisp.

+    We achieve the versatile output by NOT making any assumptions to the readtable case, nor the print case.

+    Normal, non-mixed case symbols are printed in downcase, because most keywords in SMT are defined in downcase.
+    Mixed case symbols are printed in vertical bars, as usual.

+    However, certain symbols need to be printed in ALL UPCASE.
+    We mark such symbols by prepending a caret ^ character, i.e. ^QF_LIA .

+    All symbols except keywords are printed without package prefixes, including uninterned symbols.

 ## Dependencies
 This library is at least tested on implementation listed below: